mikakallberg/Project-Portfolio-5-DRF/new_feautures_during_dev.md

 ## Agile development
 #
 - Give User control of thier followers list, by adding delete and/or block function.
+- Give User the possibility to delete their whole profile.

 #
 * [Back to top](#)